jakobzhao/geog328/project/readme.md

 ## Presentation (20pts+10pts)

 Academics often attend conferences where they share their discoveries and browse the work of others to gain new ideas and offer feedback.
-We will hold a final presentation meeting during the final's week (exact time TBA), each group is expected to present the final project in 8 minutes.
+We will hold a final presentation meeting during the final's week (on Dec 16  at 2:30 pm in SMI 105), each group is expected to present the final project in 8 minutes.
 After each group presents their project, there will be a 3-minute Q&A session during which other groups would ask questions or offer feedbacks.
 Each group is required to speak at least twice during the Q&A sessions (i.e., ask questions or offer feedbacks after two different presentations).
 20 pts will be for the presentation and 5 pts for each question or piece of feedback offered.

 ## Submission